OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **--dump-status-file**\

  Dump the content of the status file and exit.
-This is useful for debug purpose.
+This is useful for debugging purpose.